 It sometimes happens that a person goes to the refrigerator to take out something to munch on.
 He opens the refrigerator door and stands there with a blank expression on his face.
 He knows he must have come there for something, but he cannot remember what, so he makes an about face and goes back to the bedroom.
 The reason this happened is because he forgot the central point of why he went through all the particular points in the line of action which brought him to the refrigerator.
 Because he was distracted and forgot the point, the whole action was aborted.
-From this it is self understood that even when only the central point exists, before the line of action with all its particulars is drawn out, the entire line of action already exists as a heyulie-ability within the point.
+From this we understand that the central point was present throughout the line of action and that the line of action could not exist without it.
+It is also self-understood that even when only the central point existed, before the line of action with all its particulars was drawn out, the entire line of action was already implied as a heyulie-ability within the point.

-In the same way, in the analogy of the teacher-student relationship, this central point includes within itself an impression of the entire depth and breadth of the teacher's intellect, just as the brief teachings of the Mishnah imply the entire depth, length and breadth of the Talmud.
+In the same way, in the analogy of the teacherstudent relationship, this central point includes within itself an impression of the entire depth and breadth of the teacher's intellect, just as the brief teachings of the Mishnah imply the entire depth, length and breadth of the Talmud.

-Another example of how the entire light is included in this impression is from a blueprint which includes the entire structure of the building in it, to the finest detail.
+Another example of how the entire light is included in this impression is from a blueprint, which includes the entire structure of the building in it, to the finest detail.
 It is from this blueprint that the contractors will build the building.
 Not a single detail of the building is missing from the blueprint.
 Nonetheless, a blueprint is not a building.
+For example, you cannot live in a blueprint.
 It is just an impression of the architect's imagination.

-(A further example of an impression which includes the entire light, but in a way of greater concealment, is the analogy of a person who gestures a sign with his fingers, like the V for victory.
+A further example of an impression that includes the entire light, but in a way of greater concealment, is the analogy of a person who gestures a sign with his fingers, like the V for victory.
 This gesture is very meaningful to all who understand its symbolism, especially during times of adversity, but by itself it is nothing more than two fingers held up in the form of a V. It has no real co-relation to the concept being conveyed.
 Nonetheless, when this gesture was popularized by Sir Winston Churchill during the Second World War, it became a source of great hope and encouragement to millions of people throughout the world.
 This is similar to the analogy of someone who ties a string around his finger as a reminder of something.
 This little string might bring to mind very deep and profound concepts, but only to one who knows its meaning.
 The string itself is not at all related to the concepts, for after all, it is only a string.

 An even greater example of concealment is the analogy of someone who throws a ball.
-Once the ball leaves the hand of the pitcher, it is totally separate and removed from him.
-Nonetheless, the power of movement of the pitcher is still invested in it.
-It is this power which propels the ball into the air.
+Once the ball leaves his hand, it is totally separate and removed from him.
+Nonetheless, his power of movement is still in it and propels the ball through the air.
+If the ball accidentally breaks a window, the ball is not responsible to fix the window, since the ball did not move by itself.
+Rather, the one who threw it is responsible, even though it may not be readily apparent who did it.